TheEpicProgrammer/filedots/README.md

 # filedots
-linux configs and dot files
+linux configs and dot files.
+~~stolen~~ modified configs from friends like @CodeLongAndProsper90 and @LoboAdrian